Secure Your Users' Identity

 The account details page lists trusted locations and login activity history.
 Verified Activities shows how many times Salesforce Authenticator has verified Sia’s login to Salesforce.
 Automations shows how many times Salesforce Authenticator logged Sia in automatically from a trusted location.

-Sometimes the automated verification doesn’t work, like when the data connection drops off.
+Sometimes an automated verification may not work, like when the data connection drops off.
 Not a problem.
-Sia just types in the code that Salesforce Authenticator displays.
+Sia just types in the TOTP code that Salesforce Authenticator displays.

 Want to restrict users’ automated verifications to trusted IP addresses only, such as your corporate network?
 Or prevent them entirely?
 You can.
 When logged in as an admin, go to your org's Session Settings and change what’s allowed.